-Ehden’s full of great destinations for visitors and residents alike!
-Here are ten ways to spend a weekend at this quaint picturesque town.
+Ehden is an excellent choice for culture, nature and food enthusiasts.
+Here are ten ways to spend a weekend in this quaint picturesque town.

 1. Enjoy nature